 I TRY PRINCE’S 5X HOT CHICKEN AND… DOWN GOES FRAYZHUH!
 DOWN GOES FRAYZHUH!

 You ever wake up in Kentucky and wish you were home?
 Then, outside is not a taxi to take you to the airport, but a Nissan Altima with three weeks of funk and a shriveled wardrobe in the trunk.
 Yesterday was supposed to be spent exploring Lexington, KY and then bedding in Nashville, but I was more set on eating a chunk of the hours between me and Austin.
-It’s been a great 23 days on the road, but you know what would sound great right about now?
+It’s been a great 23 days on the road, scouting possible new hometowns, but you know what would sound great right about now?
 My old life.
 My morning routine.
-My favorite grocery store.
+HEB.

 My best friend from Nashville was still out of town, so I just buzzed into Prince’s Hot Fried Chicken, in a strip mall of North Nashville, then headed towards Memphis.
 When you eat at a hot chicken place in Nashville and say it’s not so great, everybody tells you that you shoulda went to Prince’s.
 It’s in what some people would call the ghetto and I think it may have started the hot chicken craze.